JureRelja/neat-merchant-website/content/terms-policy.md

 1. must keep passwords secure and confidential;
 2. are solely responsible for User Data and all activity in their account while using the Service;
-3. must use commercially reasonable efforts to prevent unauthorized access to their account, and notify Conclude promptly of any such unauthorized access; and
+3. must use commercially reasonable efforts to prevent unauthorized access to their account, and notify Neat promptly of any such unauthorized access; and
-4. may use the Service only in accordance with Conclude’s online user guide and all applicable laws and regulations.
+4. may use the Service only in accordance with Neat Merchant’s online user guide and all applicable laws and regulations.

 ###### You must not